rwxrob/notes/IRL data hub service.md

 PeloTom famously integrated Xert data on the screen, but this requires Xert.
 It does, however, prove that a GarminIQ app can send anything available from any Garmin device that supports GarminIQ up to something on the Internets.

 *Do we use websockets or not?*

+No. Not robust enough when traveling through places where Internet